MicrosoftDocs/windows-dev-docs/hub/package-manager/configuration/index.md

 The most common reason for a WinGet Configuration to fail is due to a PowerShell DSC resource requiring administrative access to apply the desired state.
 Not all DSC resources surface explicit reasons for failure.

 More common troubleshooting issues will be added soon.
-In the meantime, check the issues filed on the [WinGet Configuration repo on GitHub](https://github.com/Microsoft/winget-dsc).
+In the meantime, check the related issues filed in the [WinGet CLI repo on GitHub](https://github.com/microsoft/winget-cli/issues?q=is%3Aissue+is%3Aopen+label%3Acommand-configure).